-Once recorded, a document complying with subsection (a) operates as a satisfaction in favor of persons entitled to the benefit of the state's recording act.
+3. Effect of recording satisfaction document.
+Upon recording, a document complying with subsection (a) operates as a satisfaction in favor of persons entitled to the benefit of the state's recording act.
 A document that does not comply with subsection (a) does not constitute a satisfaction under this Act.

-3. Grounds for rejection by recorder.
+4. Grounds for rejection by recorder.
 A frequent cause of delay in recording a mortgage satisfaction is the recorder's rejection of a satisfaction document tendered by the secured creditor or its agent.
 Such a rejection is appropriate if a satisfaction lacks the necessary formalities for a recordable document (such as a proper acknowledgment), if the satisfaction is not tendered with the appropriate recording fee, or if the satisfaction document is submitted in a form or medium not authorized by the recording office.